Canadian Special Operations Regiment: Organization

+CSOR operates similarly to the 75th Ranger Regiment.

 Battle honours

+The Second World War honours are borne because of CSOR's perpetuation (established in 2008) of 1st Canadian Special Service Battalion.
+On 5 December 2024 the Governor General (Mary Simon) presented the regimental standard emblazoned with the battle honours.

 Regimental association

 The Canadian Special Operations Regiment Association was incorporated May 2016 and founded to provide an avenue to resources and support services, including training, social services, family education grants, emergency support services and the like.